Didactics and Conferences

 Brief Psychotherapy Training: Research shows that the quality of the patient-therapist relationship (called an alliance) is the best predictor of treatment outcomes.
 Alliance-focused training, rooted in principles from interpersonal, intersubjective, and experiential therapies, aims to improve therapists’ ability to manage the therapeutic relationship by recognizing and addressing negative interactions with patients.
 This weekly seminar meets in small supervision/education groups for approximately 10 months.
 It focuses on helping you explore and regulate emotions, as well as recognize ruptures with patients.
 It also addresses the process of supervision.
 Supervision tasks include mindfulness exercises, learning rupture markers, and repair strategies.
 We use a variety of training methods, such as video analysis of therapy sessions and role playing.

-Psychology Seminar: This seminar addresses a wide variety of clinical and professional topics determined in collaboration with the interns and aimed to fill in gaps in trainings.
+Psychology Seminar: This seminar addresses a wide variety of clinical and professional topics determined in collaboration with the interns and aims to fill gaps in training.
 It runs all year.
-The following content areas are standard:
+The following content areas are frequently included:

-- Psychological Assessment: We discuss both child and adult testing in the context of current and relevant testing protocols.
+• Psychological Assessment: Discuss both child and adult testing in the context of current and relevant testing protocols.

-- Substance Use Disorders: There is an overview of diagnostic and treatment issues with dual diagnosis patients.
+• Substance Use Disorders: Overview of diagnostic and treatment issues with dual diagnosis patients.

-- Ethical and Professional Issues: We survey these areas as they pertain to the profession of psychology, including risk assessment, child abuse reporting, and duty to warn.
+• Ethical and Professional Issues: Review of these issues relevant to the practice of psychology, including risk assessment, child abuse reporting, and duty to warn.

-- Cross-Cultural Issues in Psychotherapy: This seminar focuses on the role of multicultural differences in the psychotherapeutic relationship, including working with Latinx, Asian, Black, and other populations.
+• Cross-Cultural Issues in Psychotherapy: Considers the role of cultural similarities and differences in the psychotherapeutic relationship.

-- Cognitive Behavioral Therapy: This seminar includes both didactics and experiential training so that interns develop competence in conceptualizing cases and designing interventions using this evidence-based therapeutic model.
+• Cognitive Behavioral Therapy: Didactics and experiential training to develop competence in conceptualizing cases and designing interventions using this evidence-based model.

-- Group Psychotherapy Seminar: This mini-course focuses on psychodynamic principles of group psychotherapy (i.e., object relations, systems theory, and relational interpersonal).
-You will learn about the role of the leaders, co-leading, the therapeutic functions of groups, and how to manage difficult patients, among other topics.
+• Group Psychotherapy Seminar: This mini-course focuses on psychodynamic principles of group psychotherapy (i.e., object relations, systems theory, and relational interpersonal).
+Role of the leaders, co-leading, the therapeutic functions of groups, and how to manage difficult patients will be highlighted.
 Case presentations and readings are included in the training.

 Psychotherapy Seminar: In this weekly seminar that meets all year, you will present outpatient psychotherapy cases for discussion and peer supervision.
 We will ask you to show videotapes of your ongoing cases.
 The seminar pays particular attention to cases that are challenging with respect to therapy process and counter-transference.
 We will discuss empirical literature to enhance your understanding of clinical material.